eurisko-us/eurisko-us.github.io/_posts/2021-02-21-the-ultimate-high-school-computer-science-sequence-9-months-in.md

   - Eurisko Program
 ---

-<font color="red"><b>Note that this post is still in draft stage and will be updated in the future.
-It will be finalized soon.</b></font><br>

 Last June, <a class="body" href="https://eurisko-us.github.io/jason-roberts" target="_blank">Jason Roberts</a>, the founder of <a class="body" href="https://www.mathacademy.us/" target="_blank">Math Academy</a> and one of the original developers at Uber's real-time technology, most widely known for coining the term <a class="body" href="https://www.codusoperandi.com/posts/increasing-your-luck-surface-area" target="_blank">"luck surface area"</a>, asked me teach his son Colby some computer science.
 Colby was just finishing up his sophomore year in <a class="body" href="http://www.theappacademy.us/index.html" target="_blank">App Academy</a>, but Jason felt that the curriculum was not geared towards students who had a strong aptitude in the subject, and that Colby could and should be learning a lot more.

 As I've come to expect with Jason, that initial idea grew quickly: he pulled in some of Colby's buddies who had the necessary mathematical background, and we put together a summer computer science group that met Mon / Wed / Fri with ~10 hours of problem sets each week.
-Long story short, the kids made progress faster than either of us could have possibly expected, and now App Academy is funding an official high school class in which a second cohort has joined the ranks.
+Long story short (which I'll elaborate on in a later post), the kids made progress faster than either of us could have possibly expected, and now App Academy is funding an official high school class in which a second cohort has joined the ranks.

 It's been 9 months since our initial summer crew (<a class="body" href="https://eurisko-us.github.io/colby-roberts" target="_blank">Colby</a>, <a class="body" href="https://eurisko-us.github.io/riley-paddock" target="_blank">Riley</a>, <a class="body" href="https://eurisko-us.github.io/george-meza" target="_blank">George</a>, <a class="body" href="https://eurisko-us.github.io/david-gieselman" target="_blank">David</a>, and <a class="body" href="https://eurisko-us.github.io/elijah-tarr" target="_blank">Elijah</a>) first started meeting, and in those 9 months, the students have gone from initially not knowing how to write helper functions, to building a machine learning library (and numerous other things) from scratch.
 This post is meant to summarize what we've done so far and what our plans are for the future.